ds-rants/ds-rants/posts/2025/2025_11_tests_for_ds/test_for_ds.md

 One issue is perhaps that they tend to be quite different from the DSL you are working with.
 (While Kent Beck says that a testing framework should be in the same language as the code for TDD).
 Another problem is that none of them has managed to obtain the same reach and influence as the SQL based, with the notable exceptions of `great-expectations` (which can be a little quirky and slow to use) and the great `pydantic` (more oriented for APIs).
 The catch being again that they are not necessarily fitted for TDD in Data Science.

-Other defensive analysis packages for `pandas` such as `engarde` or `bulwark` are not maintained anymore.
+Other defensive analysis packages for `pandas` such as `engarde` or `bulwark` receive less maintenance than your great-great-great-grandparent tombs.
+They also have a MAJOR design flow, because someone thought it would be a good idea to promote a decorator oriented approach.
+Clearly simple designs are for weak-minded people.
+Similarly, type-hints which have been around since 2015, have been carefully omitted to ensure that after one step my IDE has no fucking idea of the object type it is currently dealing with.
-They also suffer from a decorator oriented approach and very sparse type-hinting, that is again not ideal for TDD.
+That is again not ideal for TDD.

-On the `polars` side, there is one obscure package called `pelage`, fairly similar to dbt tests, but the level of adoption seems to be currently on par with the number of working brain cells for the average Elon Musk fanboy...
+On the `polars` side, there is one obscure package called `pelage`, providing fairly similar functionality to dbt tests.
+Thanks to the total absence of marketing, the level of adoption is currently on par with the number of working brain cells for the average Elon Musk fanboy...

 In the end, if you have the possibility to jam as many tests as you can within your SQL pipelines, please knock yourself out!
 Worst case scenario, your analytics tables might end up having an actual working primary key, which would be a nice change once in a while... just saying...